arnabganguly/HDInsightESPLab/HDInsightESPlab.md

  - Obtain a certificate from a Public CA or enterprise CA
  - Create a self-signed certificate

-Enterprise customers would use their enterprise CA to generate these certificates but for the purposes of this demonstration we would create a self-signed certificate.
+Enterprise customers would use their enterprise Certificate Authority to generate these certificates but for the purposes of this demonstration we would create a self-signed certificate.

-<![if !supportLists]>1. <![endif]>On a windows machine, open Launch Powershell and use the below code .
+1. On a windows machine, open Launch Powershell and use the below code .
 Note that we have the Domain name used earlier in 3 places.
 This certificate is valid for 365 days after the day of creation.
 Post creation the certificate is placed in the Computer’s Certificate store.

+    $lifetime=Get-Date

+New-SelfSignedCertificate -Subject contoso.com `

+-NotAfter $lifetime.AddDays(365) -KeyUsage DigitalSignature, KeyEncipherment `

+-Type SSLServerAuthentication -DnsName *.contoso.com, contoso.com

+3.

 ### 1.7 Create an authorize a managed identity